Peter Lacy: Service under Empress Elizabeth

 In December 1741 Elizabeth seized power.
 Lacy was roused from bed in the early hours of the morning in a test of his loyalty.
 He was not aware if the men sent to him were from Elizabeth or Grand Duchess Anna.
 Lacy was asked what party he was of, Anne or Elizabeth, Lacy answered "Of the party of the reigning Empress."
 A period of unrest followed and Lacy was called upon to restore order.
 Most of what was known as the German Faction fell out of favour at this stage.
 The restoration of order in St Petersburg was largely down to the prompt actions of Lacy.

 When the Russo-Swedish War broke out in 1741, the government of Anna Leopoldovna appointed him Commander-in-Chief as the most experienced among Russian generals.
 Lacy quickly struck against Finland and won his last brilliant victory at Lappeenranta (August 1741).
 Lacy's force, however, was poorly supplied and he was forced to withdraw to St Petersburg.
 The following year he rallied his forces and proceeded to capture Hamina, Porvoo and Hämeenlinna, by August encircling more than 17,000 Swedes near Helsinki and effectively bringing the hostilities to an end.

 The war over, Lacy withdrew to Riga and resumed the command of the Russian forces stationed in Livland.
 He administered what is now Northern Latvia and Southern Estonia until his death on 30 April 1751 in Riga.
 His son Franz Moritz von Lacy had entered the Austrian service in 1743 and became one of the most successful imperial commanders of the 18th century.

 Marriage and children

-Count Peter married Baltic German noblewoman Maret Philippine ("Martha") von Funcken from Liezere, widow of the young Count Hannes Kristof Frölich (d 1710), and daughter of general Remmert von Funcken, lord of Liezere, and his second wife baroness Helena Üksküla.
-They had 5 daughters and 2 sons.
+Count Peter married Baltic German noblewoman Maret Philippine ("Martha") von Funcken from Liezere, widow of the young Count Hannes Kristof Frölich (d.
+1710), and daughter of General Remmert von Funcken, Lord of Liezere, and his second wife, Baroness Helena Üksküla.
+They had five daughters and two sons.

-One son was Count Franz Moritz von Lacy, the famous Austrian field marshal who was also a Count of the Holy Roman Empire.
+One son was Franz Moritz von Lacy, the famous Austrian field marshal who was also a count of the Holy Roman Empire.

 Nothing is known about the other, supposedly older, son and in some references, he is incorrectly attributed with accolades that belong to his father Count Peter and/or his brother Count Franz.